mlaurijsse/homebridge-rflink-gateway/README.md

 `repeat` sets the number of time a command is resent to RFLink.
 In some setups (e.g. NewKaku dimmers), this might yield undesired results.

+`watchdog` Watchdog timer in minutes for devices not responding.
+If a device is not heard from it will be marked as 'Unavailable' in the home app.
+Defaults to 60 minutes.

-`mqttHost` - name or ip address of your mqtt host.
+`mqttHost` name or ip address of your mqtt host.
 Required to enable mqtt device mode.

-`mqttTopic` - Optional topic for mqtt messages from your rflink device, defaults to `RFLink/msg`
+`mqttTopic` Optional topic for mqtt messages from your rflink device, defaults to `RFLink/msg`

 ## Credits